DustinBS/Cross-Platform-Media-Attribution/README.md

 - The bottom-left plot (Correlation Matrix) tells us that there is little to no multicollinearity to worry about since the correlations are close to 0.
 - The bottom-right plot (Residuals vs. Order) flips flop often between points, which suggests that there shouldn't be a lot of dependence.
 If they were dependent, we would see clusters of points in positive or negative signs.

-2. **Ad Fatigue: How does the influence of a specific ad on purchases change over successive impressions after a user/household is first exposed to it?**:
+2. **Ad Fatigue: Does the influence of an ad on purchases change on repeat impressions to the same user/household?**

 ![Plot on overall ad fatigue, distribution of repeated impressions, and a representative ad experiencing ad fatigue](plots/problem2.png)

 Here we can look at various metrics of ad fatigue.
-- **What if a company is interested in general advice on maximizing their conversion rate with minimal impressions?** The overall conversion rate of ads in the **first plot** can tell us where the optimum is.
+- **What if a company is interested in general advice on maximizing their conversion rate with minimal impressions?**

+The overall conversion rate of ads in the **first plot** can tell us where the optimum is.
 This is aggregated from looking at purchases for a specific creative and seeing how many repeated ads that customer has seen for that creative.
 In this case, it increases at 5 and 6 repeats but the the sample size is much lower (n < 4) for those repeats.
 With a real-world dataset, we might expect there to be an optimum repeat count in the middle of the range, for example.
-- **What if a company cares less about purchases and more about reach and brand awareness for their current campaign?** In the **second plot**, We can look at how many repeats are happening and suggest appropriate frequency caps on individual id to save on costs.
+- **What if a company cares less about purchases and more about reach and brand awareness for their current campaign?**

+In the **second plot**, We can look at how many repeats are happening and suggest appropriate frequency caps on individual id to save on costs.
-- Finally, if a **company is looking for more specific advice on their own ad creative**.
-Then we would provide the metrics specific to their request (**last plot**) to guide decision on when to rotate them or retire them.
+- Finally, for **companies looking for more specific advice on their own ad creative**.

+We can provide the metrics specific to their request (**last plot**) to guide decisions on when to rotate or retire creatives.

-In the context of this dataset, we know that it is random noise because the purchase rate is not dependent on impressions.
+If you've seen the dataset generation script, then you know that the PURCHASE_RATE is constant and not dependent on ad_impressions at all.
+So you might also be wondering why conversion rate is not just a flat line.
+This is because the lookback window attributes all ads that an individual has seen to the upcoming purchase.
+Even though it makes sense because people do not just reset their memory after every purchase, it can be misleading.
+To a naive observer, it may suggest that keeping the campaign running for longer can capture larger and larger percent of the audience when in reality, the audience had a base % to convert (like in our case) and it is pointless to run a campaign at all.
+To identify this, you would have to assume a base rate of conversion and see if the campaign is converting more compared to that base rate.
+For example, if we set PURCHASE_RATE to 2% instead of 5%:

 ## Motivation